 She is active in the field of symphonic music as well as chamber music in all possible ensemble formats.
 Among today's leading violinists, she distinguishes herself by largely playing contemporary music.
 Theo Loevendie and Erkki-Sven Tüür are among the composers who have written concerts specifically for Isabelle van Keulen.

-She has made many recordings, among the latest being Berg's violin concerto, violin piano sonatas by Strauss, Rota and Respighi.
-In addition to Western classical music, van Keulen plays tango, and has released an album of interpretations of Ástor Piazzolla's music together with her own quartet.
+Isabelle van Keulen has made many recordings, including the Berg Violin Concerto, violin-piano sonatas by Strauss, Rota and Respighi.
+In addition to Western classical music, van Keulen plays tango, and together with her own quartet she has released an album of interpretations of Ástor Piazzolla's music.

-Tango is also the theme of one of the student ensemble projects that Isabelle van Keulen will participate in during her residency at the Academy of Music and Drama.
-She will also work with students in other contexts: in master classes and as a soloist in an orchestral concert under the direction of Henrik Schaefer, where the University of Gothenburg Symphony Orchestra will study, rehearse and perform Igor Stravinsky's Violin Concert in D major.
+Tango was also the theme of one of the student ensemble projects that Isabelle van Keulen participated in during her residency at the Academy of Music and Drama.
+She also worked with students in other contexts: in master classes and as a soloist in an orchestral concert under the direction of Henrik Schaefer, where the University of Gothenburg Symphony Orchestra studied, rehearsed and performed Igor Stravinsky's Violin Concert in D major.